 Some of Kodi’s appearances include performances on The Great Wall of China for special needs awareness, TEDx in Long Beach, California, wineries in Temecula wine country, Carnegie Hall, toured the U.S. at special sponsored events, and was featured in a documentary produced by KBS (Korean Broadcast Station).
 Kodi is also an Ambassador for Festival of Children held at South Coast Plaza, California.

-David is 22 years old.
-He was born in Grosse Pointe, Michigan, and has lived in Midland, Michigan for 21 years.
+David, 25, was born in Grosse Pointe, Michigan, and has lived in Midland, Michigan for 23 years.
 David started playing piano at 10 years of age.
 He has had a lesson every week, including summers, with Barbara DuRussell of Midland, Michigan.
-David participates in studio performance classes in Mrs. DuRussell's studio and will be part of Midland MTA's Keyboardfest for his third year this coming January.
+David participates in studio performance classes in Mrs. DuRussell's studio and will be part of Midland MTA's Keyboardfest for his fourth year in January.
 David enjoys tennis, and rides his bike up to 100 miles a day.
-He is also an avid cross country skier and runner.

 Jack is a 15-year-old sophomore at Mountain Ridge High School in Glendale, Arizona.
 Jack was diagnosed with Autism Spectrum Disorder at the age of four.
 He has studied piano with Mrs. Joanie Katzenberger since 2011, and enjoys playing the works of Chopin, Bach and Bill Evans.